deepchecks/deepchecks/deepchecks/suites/README.md

 ### Running a Suite
-to run a suite, first import it
+To run a prebuilt suite, first import it

 ```python
 from deepchecks.suites import *
 ```
-Then run it with the required input parameters (datasets and models)
+Then run it with the required (suite-dependant) input parameters
 ```python
 model_evaluation().run(model=my_classification_model, train_dataset=ds_train, test_dataset=ds_test)
 ```